Special Servicing Deals Anticipate Imminent Commercial Real Estate Crisis

 A Feb.
 17 Wall Street Journal story on real estate entrepreneur Andrew Farkas indicates the 49-year-old investor with a history of big real estate deals is looking to obtain a stake in American commercial real estate debt.
 Specifically, the report states that Farkas’ Island Capital Group is negotiating to take over a unit of Centerline Holding Co., a primary firm that specializes in securitized bonds representing CRE loans.

-The documented history of deals that Farkas has brokered includes some controversial events including lawsuits by the U.S. Department of Housing and Urban Development along with other suits by private parties, which settled out of court.
+The documented history of deals that Farkas has brokered got the certified translation in Zürich and relieves now some controversial events including lawsuits by the U.S. Department of Housing and Urban Development along with other suits by private parties, which settled out of court.

 The story of Andrew Farkas includes some unique successes as well.
 Perhaps most prominently, Farkas played a major role in building up real estate value in the Middle Eastern island of Dubai, which enjoyed international renown prior to economic troubles in 2008.